adsonpleal/bloc-code-generator/bloc_code_generator/README.md

 ## GenerateBloc Annotation

-**GenerateBloc** is a dart annotation that requires a `State` as parameter, the state can be a primitive or a object.
+**GenerateBloc** is a dart annotation that requires a `State` as parameter, the state can be a primitive or an object.
 It handles the bloc's generation.

 ## How it works